 After an initial controversy at Monza in 1961, where he was involved in an accident that claimed the life of Wolfgang (“Taffy”) von Trips, giving the ’61 World Championship to American Phil Hill and his famous shark-nosed Ferrari 156 Dino, Clark barely lost the 1962 title to Graham Hill (then driving for BRM — “British Racing Motors”) when an oil leak caused a DNF while leading the final race, and the season points, at South Africa’s Kyalami.
 In ’62 the only interruption to British dominance was Dan Gurney’s win for Porsche at Rouen in France; also of note during the season was the appearance of a small new car at the Nürburgring, which was piloted by its builder and owner, Jack Brabham.
 Clark won handily for Lotus in 1963, and repeated in 1965, posting the maximum possible F1 World Championship points in both seasons.
 All this despite taking May off almost every year, and missing Monaco, to compete in and become the first Briton to win the Indianapolis 500 — bringing the rear-engine revolution to the winner’s circle at The Brickyard.

 While Clark scored points in just six 1965 races, all six were wins (including a victory spree of five consecutive GPs, taking the checkered flag at Spa, Clermont-Ferrand, Silverstone, Zandvoort and the Nürburgring).
 A rising star in F1 was Jackie Stewart, rookie driver for BRM, who scored a point in his first ever Formula One race and posted a win at Mona in just his 8th Grand Prix start.
 A small Japanese automaker, Honda, also won the last race of the year with Richie Ginther driving, giving the Asian firm its first-ever victory in Formula One.
 Nonetheless, a brief five years after its maiden F1 victory, Lotus was indisputably the best team in the world.
-The Lotus string of championships was broken only by former motorcycle great John Surtees in the 1964 Ferrari 158 (it would be 11 years before the Scuderia of Maranello would win another F1 title) — the only man ever to be World Champion on two wheels and four — and by Jack Brabham with his Brabham Racing team, which won in 1966-67 while Lotus struggled with horsepower after Formula One belatedly moved to an increased 3.0 liter specification . . . as Coventry Climax withdrew from racing at the end of ’65 and other British engine suppliers were not ready for the new season.
+The Lotus string of championships was broken only by two drivers.
+The first was former motorcycle great John Surtees in the 1964 Ferrari 158 (it would be 11 years before the Scuderia of Maranello would win another F1 title), the only man ever to be World Champion on two wheels and four — and only because Clark suffered engine failure on the second-to-last lap of the 1964 Mexican Grand Prix, allowing Surtees to slide into 2nd place and beat Graham Hill by a single point for the World Championship, as only the top six results counted.
+The second was Jack Brabham with his Brabham Racing team, which won in 1966-67 while Lotus struggled with horsepower after Formula One belatedly moved to an increased 3.0 liter specification…casuing Coventry Climax to withdraw from racing at the end of ’65 while other British engine suppliers were not ready for the new specifications.

 Jimmy Clark may have been the most naturally talented driver ever to appear in Formula One.
 He won four straight Belgian GPs at the tremendously difficult Spa-Francorchamps circuit, a track he despised, and was masterful in wet conditions.
 Clark raced intuitively, saying that when he needed to go faster, he would not drive any faster, rather “concentrate harder.”
 His dominant 1965 season in the Lotus 33 — in which he led every lap of every race he finished — is matched in F1 history perhaps only by the spectacular 1988 results of Alain Prost and Ayrton Senna at McLaren.
 But the single fact which tells the most about him is that only once did Clark finish second; in other words, if he made it to the flag, he invariably made it before anyone else, typically running away into the lead and driving uncontested to the finish.